- Sysmain is a memory optimization service that runs in the background on Windows 10.

 Update your Windows computer

-- In the Settings window, click on Update & Security.
+- To check for updates, click Update & Security.

 Turn off SysMain from the services

 As a background service in Windows 10, SysMain optimizes memory, which benefits system performance.
 After installing it, you can disable it as follows: